Russia says West's diplomatic push on Syria is 'untimely' - Journal du Cameroun

 A first round of negotiations on the draft resolution was held on Monday, but diplomats said Russia did not engage in discussions and no date has been set for a vote on the measure.

-Western diplomats said they were ready to allow time for negotiations to make every effort to bring Russia aboard.
+Western diplomats said they were ready to allow time for negotiations to make every effort to bring Russia on board.

 “The resolution is being discussed but we are not looking for quick progress on this,” British Ambassador Karen Pierce told reporters.